nyu-oop-sp18/class13/README.md

 In JavaScript, *values* are typed, not *expressions*.

 This means that at compile time, one cannot tell the type of a variable or a source expression.
-How does JS know whether a function can be applied on a value?
+How does JavaScript know whether a function can be applied on a value?
 It checks the type of the value at run-time.

 This allows us to write code like this: